cisagov/ScubaGoggles/DEVELOPMENTGUIDE.md

 # Development Guide
 The Development Guide establishes conventions that regular contributors are expected to follow on ScubaGoggles.
-If you are a new or first-time contributor, you are not required to follow all these conventions, though it is certainly appreciated.
-See instead [CONTRIBUTING.md](CONTRIBUTING.md) for licencing details and guidance for new contributors.

 ## Branching Strategy
 We adhere to [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow) as closely as our specific constraints allow.
 In general, this means: